Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Many of the city’s most famous landmarks lay within the confines of the instantly recognizable National Mall.
-From presidential rallies to Hollywood movies and everything in between, the long grassy mall and national parkland are one of the most instantly recognizable locations in the country.
+Many of the city’s most famous landmarks lie within the confines of or near the instantly recognizable National Mall.
+From presidential rallies to Hollywood movies and everything in between, the long, grassy mall and national parkland are among the most instantly recognizable locations in the country.

 Monuments and Memorials in Washington, D.C.